felixleong/felixleong.com/content/blog/2014/2013-the-tough-questions-and-the-calling.md

 category: Annual Review
 tags: annual-review, thoughts, life, career, introspection, love, motivation, self-improvement, relationships, future, adventures
 featured_image: http://farm4.staticflickr.com/3213/2595054303_4b0f1932c2.jpg
-featured_image_credit: lost by anjan58, Flickr
+featured_image_credit: 'lost' by anjan58, Flickr
 featured_image_url: http://www.flickr.com/photos/anjan58/2595054303/

 "You know, those big audacious goals that you have shared years ago.
 You should consider executing on it," said Renyi in a friendly and matter-of-fact tone.
 I let out a nervous chuckle -- deep down I know there a small tingle of unease, this comment has hit on a nerve.
 In a quiet coffee house we're in where everyone seems to mind their own businesses, we were having our mastermind group session where our pact is committed to check-in on everyone else's progress in life and making sure that we all achieve our own personal goals and dreams.